-To make a reservation Council requires written application stating the cemetery, and area required.
-The application must state the full name and address of the person/persons to whom the Interment Right is to be issued.
-Once payment is received an Interment Right will be issued in the holder’s name, stating details of the Cemetery, Section, Row and Grave Number.
-The purchase of an Interment Right entitles the owner to, exclusive right of burial in one (1) grave site
+To make a reservation, Council requires a written application stating the cemetery location and area required.
+The application must include the full name and address of the person/persons to whom the interment right is to be issued.
+Once payment is received, an interment right will be issued in the holder’s name, stating details of the cemetery, section, row and grave number.
+The purchase of an Interment Right entitles the owner to, exclusive right of burial in one (1) grave site.

 The Interment Right may be transferred to another person.
 The transfer section of the Interment Right must be completed and returned to Council in order for records to be changed.

 If the holder of the Interment Right dies or is not available the Interment Right is considered to be part of the holder's estate.
 The holder's executor or heirs and successors would usually administer the burial right under these circumstances.

 It is the responsibility of the family to let council know if the deceased hold s a current interment right.

 Up to two burials or the placement of up to four sets of ashes may occur in the same grave site.
 However, unless specified at the time of digging graves are dug to only accommodate one occupant.

 Prior to a burial being conducted an Application for Burial must be submitted to Council at least two days prior to the burial taking place.
 The application must include a copy of the death certificate, coroners order or other order authorising the disposal for the body.

 Council's fees associated with the Application for Burial can be found in Council's Fees and Charges and inclusions may vary depending on cemetery.

 An application for burial will include name of deceased, last address, sex, date of birth, date of death, occupation (if known), Funeral Director details, requirements of the plot (coffin/casket, dimensions), copy of Death Certificate.